 The world has changed.
 So rather than gather in-person this year, we’re inviting everybody to Stroll their own way.
 Register as an individual or as a team today, and then, on August 30th, join us from your neighbourhood, your backyard, your living room, or a local park.

 The stroll is just a few days away so please sign up now!

 The National Help Line:

 This help line gives you and your loved one somewhere to turn for answers after diagnosis, helps you understand your disease, and provides you with the resources you need.
-You can call 1 (800) 563-5483 Monday to Friday from 9 AM to 5 PM EST.
+You can call 1 (800) 563-5483 Monday to Friday from 9 AM to 5 PM EST or email us.

 The Peer Support Network:

 This program is a national network of people living with liver disease that have offered to share their experiences with others.
 It was developed by the Canadian Liver Foundation as a means to link Canadians like you who have been diagnosed with a liver disease, have a family member who has liver disease or care for someone who suffers from liver disease to talk about your concerns with a peer with a similar experience.

 If you would like to be connected with a Peer Supporter in your area, or would like to join the Peer Support Network, please fill out the Peer Support Network sign-up form.